BiAPoL/Image-data-science-with-Python-and-Napari-EPFL2022/_sources/day0/group_projects.md

 ## Project 3: 3D Nuclei classification

 Download the [Tribolium castaneum data set "Lund"](https://github.com/clEsperanto/clesperanto_example_data/blob/main/Lund-100MB.tif) and segment the nuclei.
 Classify the nuclei according to their properties so that embryo and serosa nuclei can be distinguished.
+Optional: There are more frames in original voxel size of this dataset [available online](https://zenodo.org/record/5837363#.Y5S8R3bMJaQ).
+When working with this dataset, it is recommended to resample the image data first to be isotropic.

 Hints:
 * The dataset has a voxel size of 1x1x1 micron (isotropic).